popeadam/Kometa/docs/defaults/overlays/languages.md

 ??? tip "Square Style (click to expand)"

-    Below is a screenshot of the alternative Square (`square`) style which can be set via the `style` template variable.
+    Below is a screenshot of the alternative Square (`square`) style which can be set via the `style` Template Variable.

     ![](images/language2.png)

 ??? tip "Half Style (click to expand)"

-    Below is a screenshot of the alternative Half (`half`) style which can be set via the `style` template variable.
+    Below is a screenshot of the alternative Half (`half`) style which can be set via the `style` Template Variable.

     ![](images/language3.png)